The `matches` operation

 Suggesting input - a jQuery snippet

-An article, posted almost 14 years ago filed in snippet, jquery, code, handy & suggestions.
+An article, posted more than 14 years ago filed in snippet, jquery, code, handy & suggestions.

 Today I'd like to share with you a snippet that simply uses the 'title' value of an input to make a suggestion.
 It degrades nicely, also users with Javascript turned off are able to get the hint, by hovering over.